 The last couple of months of our relationship, we hardly talked.
 He seemed cold and distant and never seemed to have time for me.
 Yet, whenever I logged on to Facebook, he seemed to be out partying with his friends.

-The final straw was when I called him and said I wanted to go out for the new Ranveer Singh movie and he said he wasn’t interested, but a few days later, updated his status to say he was out watching that same movie with his friends!
+The final straw was when I called him and said I wanted to go out for the new Ranveer Singh movie and he said he wasn’t interested.
+But a few days later, he updated his status to say he was out watching that same movie with his friends!

 He didn’t want to break up.
 That was my call, but I felt it was necessary.
 I felt I wasn’t being respected enough by him, and though I still loved him, I felt it was time to move on.